 The ability to accurately identify risk tolerance is one of the foundational underpinnings of a well-designed investment portfolio.

-Higher risk offers the potential for higher returns, but only when you stay invested over time.
+Higher risk offers the potential for higher returns, but historically, chances are higher when you stay invested over time.
 If you lose your confidence during a down market and move to cash, you could miss an eventual recovery in stock prices.
 Knowing your risk tolerance can help you avoid that mistake.

 The need for honest self-assessment

 Ancient Greek philosophers exhorted students to “know thyself.”
 Investors should do the same.
 With support from your financial advisor, consider your hopes and fears, motivations and aspirations.
 Those factors might impact your attitude toward investment gains and losses, risks and rewards.
 This is a cornerstone principle of behavioral economics, which reminds us that we are human, not the rational actors that traditional economic models have assumed.

 By assessing your risk tolerance level with your advisor, you are less likely to abandon a thoughtful investment plan during a market selloff or take on excessive risk during a bull market.
 Unless you have a life-altering event or your financial goals change, you should anchor to a long-term portfolio.
 This requires only minor adjustments from time to time.

 Personalized investment recommendations from your advisor

 An Ameriprise tool helps to make the process of identifying your risk tolerance more interactive and intuitive.
 It uses a series of historical market scenarios to illustrate the impact of risk on your portfolio, in both percentage and dollar terms.

 You will gain greater insight into how specific changes in risk tolerance and market behaviors are likely to impact your portfolio.
 In our view, this will lead to greater precision in defining what it means to be a conservative or aggressive investor, or somewhere in between.